 There hasn't been one that tried to do that, and there will not be one.

-The third party is simply a place for you to go and get in a room and where the other people are all agitated and angry about stuff and start shouting.
+The third party is simply a place for you to go and get in a room where the other people are all agitated and angry about stuff and start shouting.

-I have Tommy Frank's op-ed, October 19th, 2004, New York Times.
+I have Tommy Franks op-ed, October 19th, 2004, New York Times.

-President Bush and Senator Kerry have very different views of the war on terrorism, and those differences ought to be debated in this campaign, but the debate should focus on facts, not distortions of history on more than one occasion.
+And those differences ought to be debated in this campaign, but the debate should focus on facts, not distortions of history.

-Senator Kerry has referred to the fight at Tora Bora in Afghanistan during late 2001 as a missed opportunity for America.
+On more than one occasion, Senator Kerry has referred to the fight at Tora Bora in Afghanistan during late 2001 as a missed opportunity for America.

 He claims that our forces had Osama bin Laden cornered and allowed him to escape.